Rebilly/rebilly-js-sdk/docs/reference/resources/invoices.md

 ## getAllMatchedRules
 <div class="method"><code><strong>getAllMatchedRules</strong>({<span class="prop">id</span>}) -> <span class="return">{Collection}</span></code></div>

-Get all previously matched event rules for a dispute `id`.
+Get all previously matched event rules for an invoice `id`.
 The rules are defined within system events and are part of the Rules Engine.

 > See [events][goto-events]